Calming Your Wedding Nerves

 Also, while we’re on the subject of walking down the aisle – please stop stressing about tripping in front of all of your friends and family; if you’re wearing shoes you can walk comfortably in and your dress has had the alterations needed – not to mention you’ll probably have someone by your side along the journey – you’ll be fine.
 Promise.

-So let’s get to work on banishing those nerves and get you wedding-ready.
+So let’s get to work on banishing those pre wedding nerves and get you wedding day-ready.

 Food and drink

-What you feed your body feeds your soul and there are some tasty foods which can help to reduce stress and anxiety.
+What you feed your body feeds your soul and there are some tasty foods which can help to reduce stress and anxiety, so make sure you feed your body well.
 Dark chocolate (yes, we said chocolate), contains antioxidants and minerals which help to improve brain function.
 And when it comes to drinking, try experimenting with herbal and flavoured teas.
 Green tea has been found to help reduce anxiety, so this is a good place to start.

 There’s no point stressing about anything now; you’re getting married tomorrow so just sit back and calm TF down.
-The best thing you can do is look after number one.
+Planning a wedding is stressful but the best thing you can do is look after number one, or let your designated wedding planner or friend take the reins.
 Hair and make-up will be coming in the morning and your dress is hanging up ready.
 All that’s left is for you to get a restful sleep.
-Take a bath, put on a face mask and play some peaceful, calming music – tomorrow’s the day.
+Take a bath, put on a face mask and play some peaceful, calming music – tomorrow’s the big day.

 Day of the wedding

-Here we are, it’s arrived – can you believe it?!
+Here we are, your wedding day has arrived and it’s time to be the centre of attention – can you believe it?!
 This is when your nerves may be at their highest but take a deep breath; we’re going to help settle them.

 Have a drink

 It’s 5 o’clock somewhere, right?
 Now we’re not here promoting shots of whiskey at the crack of dawn but a girl’s gotta do what a girl’s gotta do – a little tipple before the event of the year can help to steady those nerves.
-Have a champagne breakfast or a fruity Bellini to kick-start the morning, you won’t regret it.
+Whether you’re a bride or groom, Have a champagne breakfast or a fruity Bellini to kick-start the morning with your friends and family, you won’t regret it.